 Dividends also are a critical source of income for retirees, who often rely on regular cash payouts to help pay their ongoing expenses.

-Among Vanguard ETFs, the Vanguard High Dividend Yield ETF (VYM, $88.05) immediately sticks out.
+The Vanguard High Dividend Yield ETF (VYM, $79.52) immediately sticks out among the best Vanguard ETFs for this purpose.
 VYM tracks an index of high-yielding, primarily large-cap stocks whose dividend yields are better than the market average.

 Vanguard Small-Cap ETF